Egida-Kassandra/kassandra/README.md

 <!-- RUN KASSANDRA -->
 ## Getting started
-To start running Kassandra 0.1 run the following on the root folder of the project.
+To start running Kassandra run the following on the root folder of the project.
 ```bash
 python kassandra.py
 ```
-This will run an example by default.
+This will run an UDP server in localhost:5000, configure your proxy to point to that address.

 ### Try on my own
 #### Needed files
 To test Kassandra with you own files you should change [here](https://github.com/albact7/kassandra/blob/master/kassandra.py) the path to those files.